Prices and information updated 09/2024

 birds eye view of Niagara Falls

 The park is open 24/7, 365 days a year, and it is completely free to enter.
-The only thing you have to pay for is parking, but sometimes, if it is not too busy, they’ll waive that fee too!
+You only have to pay for parking, which is around $10-$15.
+But sometimes, if it is not too busy, they’ll waive that fee too!

 What to Expect at the Niagara Falls Attractions